cryingInitial/Adversarial-Auditing/README.md

 ## Install
 Dependencies are managed by `conda/mamba`.
-1. Required dependencies can be installed using the command `conda env create -f env.yml` and then run `conda activate bb_audit_dpsgd`.
+Required dependencies can be installed using the command `conda env create -f env.yml` and then run `conda activate bb_audit_dpsgd`.
-2. The pre-training algorithm to craft worst-case initial model parameters are given in `craft_inital_params.ipynb`, but we also provide the pre-trained worst-case inital parameters we use under the `pretrained_models/` folder.

 ## Training Models
 To train cnn models trained on the MNIST dataset with for auditing.
 You can use the pretrain.sh